-James Montgomery Flagg (1877-1960) is one of those artists whose work you know of, even if you don’t know his name.
+James Montgomery Flagg (1877 to 1960) is one of those artists whose work you know of, even if you don’t know his name.
 He created the truly iconic Uncle Sam imagery used on pro-American “I Want You” posters first produced during World War I. Even Flagg acknowledged his work as “the most famous poster in the world,” according to the Library of Congress.
 And with four million copies printed between 1917 and 1918, you might think they’re pretty common.

 Few Original Posters Remain

 The truth is, however, that few of these original posters remain for collectors to cherish today, and they can be worth quite a good sum if you’re lucky enough to find one.
 Four of these very familiar, and often reproduced, original posters with artwork by Flagg were offered for sale in 2015 by Guernsey’s auction house in New York, New York.
 They were a small part of an extensive collection assembled by Colonel Edward H. McCrahon.